iSPIRT/depa-training/README.md

 ## [New] Interactive Demo

-You can now try out DEPA-Training interactively using our [interactive demo](./gui-demo/README.md).
-To execute a DEPA-Training scenario, a signed electronic contract is required.
-Follow the steps in the [contract-service](https://github.com/iSPIRT/contract-service/tree/main) repository first to register a signed contract before proceeding with this demo.
+You can now try out DEPA-Training interactively using our [interactive GUI demo](./gui-demo/README.md).
+The demo requires a signed electronic contract and an Azure cloud subscription.

+Start by setting up this project on GitHub Codespaces or your own development environment and then follow the [instructions](./gui-demo/README.md).

 ## GitHub Codespaces